Elms College at a Glance

 Undergraduate, graduate, certificates of advanced graduate studies, doctorate

-Doctor of Nursing Practice in Adult Gerontology Acute Care Nurse Practitioner (D.N.P. in A.G.A.C.N.P.)
+- Doctor of Nursing Practice (DNP) in Family Nurse Practitioner (FNP), Adult Gerontology Acute Care Nurse Practitioner (AGACNP), and Healthy Systems Innovation and Leadership (HSIL)

 Average Class Size

-169 bachelor of arts degrees, 227 bachelor of science degrees, 16 associate degrees, 81 graduate degrees, 5 certificates of advanced study
+17 associate of arts degrees, 187 bachelor of arts degrees, 206 bachelor of science degrees, 116 master’s degrees, 20 doctor of nursing practice degrees, and 6 certificates of advanced graduate study.

-- Graduate tuition for MAAT, ASD, CSD and Education program is $418 per credit
+- Graduate tuition for MAAT, ASD, CSD, and Education can be found here

-Elms College is accredited by the New England Association of Schools and Colleges.
-Accreditation by the NEASC indicates that the institution has been carefully evaluated and found to meet standards agreed upon by qualified educators.
+Elms College is accredited by the New England Commission of Higher Education.
+Accreditation by the NECHE indicates that the institution has been carefully evaluated and found to meet standards agreed upon by qualified educators.

 The social work program is accredited by the Council on Social Work Education.

-Elms College has received specialized accreditation for its business programs through the International Assembly for Collegiate Business Education (IACBE) located at 11374 Strang Line Road in Lenexa, Kansas, USA.
+Elms College has received specialized accreditation for its business programs through the International Accreditation Council for Business Education (IACBE) located at 11374 Strang Line Road in Lenexa, Kansas, USA.
 The business programs in the following degrees are accredited by the IACBE: